American evacuees land in US after cruise quarantined in Japan due to coronavirus

 TRAVIS AIR FORCE BASE, Calif.
-(AP) - One of two charter flights carrying Diamond Princess cruise ship passengers from Japan landed at a California air force base early Monday.
+(AP) - One of two charter flights carrying Diamond Princess cruise ship passengers from Japan landed at a California air force base just before midnight Sunday.

 In this image from a video taken on Monday, Feb.
 17, 2020, Paul Molesky, right, and Cheryl Molesky, who evacuated off the quarantined cruise ship the Diamond Princess, film selfie video aboard a Kalitta Air plane bound for the U.S., at Haneda airport in Tokyo.
 (Source: Cheryl and Paul Molesky via AP)